TIBCOSoftware/flogo-contrib/trigger/timer/README.md

 ```

 ### repeating = false
-Configure the Trigger to run a flow at a certain date/time
-startDate format = "mm/dd/yyyy, hours:minutes:seconds"
+Configure the Trigger to run a flow at a certain date/time. "startDate" settings format = "mm/dd/yyyy, hours:minutes:seconds"

 ```json
 {